suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/08-conversational-language-understanding.md

 You have now successfully configured a conversational language project, and defined entities, intents, and utterances.
 You have seen how to train and deploy a model in the Language Studio.
 And you have tried it out with both utterances you defined, and some that you did not explicitly define but the model was able to determine.

 > **NOTE**: Conversational language understanding provides the intelligence to interpret the intention of the input; it doesn't perform any actions such as turning on the light or the fan.
 A developer would need to build an application that uses the Conversational Language Understanding model to determine the user's intent, and then automate the appropriate action.

-## Clean up

-If you don’t intend to do more exercises, delete any resources that you no longer need.
-This avoids accruing any unnecessary costs.

-1.Open the [Azure portal]( https://portal.azure.com) and select the resource group that contains the resource you created.
-1.Select the resource and select **Delete** and then **Yes** to confirm.
-The resource is then deleted.

 ## Learn more